 Canada's ouput from the Alberta Oil Sands area helped boost the percentage for North America.

-You may already have an idea as to what kind of petroleum job you're seeking.
-Entry-level, labor.
-White collar, management.
+You may already have an idea as to what kind of petroleum job you're seeking, whether that be entry-level labor, upper-level management or an administrative position.
 Administrative.
 There are many options, most of which will become clear to you soon enough.

 The oil industry is broken into three sectors: Upstream, midstream, and downstream.